bigjosh/RP2040-LCD-1.28-animated-GIF-displayer/README.md

 This little board has a Raspberry Pi processor and a lovely little round screen, but man it was a pain in the ass to just get it to display an animated GIF.
 So I share it here to save you the hassle.

-Here is what theoutput looks like like (looks way better in person)...
+Here is what the output looks like like (looks way better in person)...

 ![demo-video](https://github.com/user-attachments/assets/7c49d435-9519-40cc-b937-ecdecb8ef737)